splashinn/coderbyte-solutions/README.md

 # coderbyte

-<br>JavaScript solutions to Coderbyte problems.
+JavaScript solutions to Coderbyte problems.

+Almost all solutions are posted here for the JavaScript problems.

 ## Contributing

-<br>Feel free to fork and add your own solutions, or golf mine a bit more.
+Feel free to fork and add your own solutions, or golf mine a bit more.